Hime Shojo Japanese Maple

 This variety produces small, deeply divided leaves that emerge bright cherry-red in spring, maturing to dark maroon for most of the summer; bright red fall color; an excellent choice for container or garden use

-Hime Shojo Japanese Maple has attractive red-variegated burgundy foliage which emerges cherry red in spring.
+Hime Shojo Japanese Maple is primarily valued in the landscape or garden for its broadly spreading habit of growth.
+It has attractive red-variegated burgundy foliage which emerges cherry red in spring.
 The small lobed palmate leaves are highly ornamental and turn an outstanding red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Hime Shojo Japanese Maple is a deciduous tree with a strong central leader and a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Hime Shojo Japanese Maple is recommended for the following landscape applications;

 Hime Shojo Japanese Maple will grow to be about 6 feet tall at maturity, with a spread of 6 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.